phanturne/metadachi-tasks/README.md

 ### 5. Deploy with Vercel
 1. Go to [Vercel](https://vercel.com/) and create a new project.
-2. On the setup page, import your GitHub repository for your instance of Metadachi Tasks.
+2. On the setup page, import your GitHub repository for your instance of Metadachi.
 3. In the **Environment Variables** section, add entries for the values listed in the [.env.example](.env.example) file.
 4. Click "Deploy" and wait for your frontend to deploy.

-Once it's up and running, you’ll be able to use your hosted instance of Metadachi Tasks via the URL provided by Vercel.
+Once it's up and running, you’ll be able to use your hosted instance of Metadachi via the URL provided by Vercel.
 Enjoy your new setup!

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE) - see the [LICENSE](LICENSE) file for details.